 - 6.5.
 Where a resit student has failed a module, s/he can reattempt only the parts that have been failed (synoptic reassessment may be used in some cases).
-Students shall not be permitted to reattempt passed elements of assessment. - a.
-The overall module mark attainable for any reattempt shall be capped at the minimum pass mark [2.19]. - b.
+Students shall not be permitted to reattempt passed elements of assessment. - The overall module mark attainable for any reattempt shall be capped at the minimum pass mark [2.19]. - b.
 Regardless of whether a student re-attempts all components or parts (e.g. examination only or coursework only), the highest existing coursework mark for that module will be combined with the highest existing examination mark, to produce a new overall mark, and this is capped. - c.
 The final overall module mark shall be the highest overall mark of all attempts. - 6.6.
 Where a student is required to retake the year (due to academic failure), all components of the retake modules are reattempted and any previous marks will be replaced.
 The overall module marks are capped.
 Where a student is granted a first take (due to extenuating circumstances), the marks are not capped. - 6.7.
 Reattempts shall be taken at the next available opportunity except that, in extenuating circumstances, the Chair of the Examination Board shall have discretion to permit a student to defer his/her reattempt(s) by not more than one academic year. - 6.8.
-The "next available opportunity" for reattempting examinations will follow the schedule shown in Appendix I for cohorts prior to 2018.
-From 2018 onwards, reattempting examinations will follow the schedule shown in Appendix II. - 6.9.
+The "next available opportunity" for reattempting examinations will follow the schedule shown in Appendix I. - 6.9.
 Number of reattempts: - a.
 Students will be permitted three reattempts before the end of Year 4, except for modules first taken in semester 6 and 7 where there will be two reattempts. - b.
-Students who fail to graduate at the end of semester 8 will be permitted to take further reattempts as available up until the end of the maximum period of 6 years.

-6.10.
-Format of reattempt examinations:
+Students who fail to graduate at the end of semester 8 will be permitted to take further reattempts as available up until the end of the maximum period of 6 years. - 6.10.
+Format of reattempt examinations: - a.

-- a.
 The first resit examination will be on the syllabus as taught to the student for their first sit. - b.
 Subsequent resit and retake examinations will be on the syllabus as taught to first-sit students during that year, but all lecture material will be made available to resit and retake students. - 6.11.
 Where a module is withdrawn, examinations will be set to give students three resit attempts. - 6.12.
-Reattempts in English Language modules are implemented as the national Chinese examination CET4.
-A pass in CET4 will be taken as a capped pass in any English Language module previously failed.
+English language qualifications: - a. for 2021/22 cohorts onwards, permissible resits of English language modules are to be taken with other technical modules (CET4 is no longer accepted as a replacement for English modules for newer cohorts). - b. for 2020/21 and prior cohorts, reattempts of English language modules are to be assessed in line with the national Chinese examination CET4.
+A pass in CET4 will be taken as a capped pass in any English language module previously failed. - c.
+Jie Ye students who failed English language modules, irrespective of their cohorts, are permitted to resit English language modules.